 Pierre Flasse (1995) is a British/Belgian composer, performer, arranger, musical director and educator from Maidstone, Kent.
 He grew up playing trombone in a variety of ensembles, such as Kent County Youth Orchestra, Kent Youth Jazz Orchestra and Maidstone Symphony Orchestra, whilst also studying piano.
 He studied Music at the University of Manchester and graduated in 2016 with a first-class honours degree, specialising in composition and performance.
 During this time he studied trombone with Rob Holliday and Blair Sinclair, and composition with Kevin Malone.
 He then continued his compositional studies at the university on the Masters Instrumental Composition programme for two years under the tutelage of Phil Grange and Nina Whiteman, graduating with a Distinction in November 2018.

 As a composer, he has a vast array of compositional and collaborative experience in the areas that resonates with him the most; contemporary classical, jazz, klezmer and electronics.
 His music has been performed and workshopped by a variety of ensembles across the UK, including Manchester Contemporary Youth Opera, Opera North, Vonnegut Collective, Quatuor Danel and Leeds Lieder festival.
 He was selected as a finalist for the Kaleidoscope Orchestra in 2018 through his jazz, spoken-word song cycle The Importance of Being, with the poetry of Charles Bukowski.
-He is currently working on a jazz opera that explores themes of gaslighting and disinformation in the current age.
+He is also working on a jazz opera that explores themes of gaslighting and disinformation in the current age.

 In 2019, Pierre left Europe to travel India whilst engaging with local communities in workshops.
 Much of his musical journey was based in Rajasthan, working with folk musicians.
 Several collaborative projects are in the developing process with fusion albums and concerts.
 Pierre also learnt how to play several local instruments, including the algoza and khartal.
 This led him to focus his musical approach through a lens of feeling and spirituality, implementing a natural and deep connection between the performer and the listener.
 His music is focused on exploring the movement between harmonic timbres and textures of different sound worlds.This has been the inception of his solo trombone jazz project, discovering an intimate connectivity that was unveiled for him playing the instrument in this environment.